wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 **Prerequisite:** Root access on the Linux device is required.

-1. If your device is still able to boot, verify that Edge Data Store service has stopped, using the following command:
+1. If your device is still able to boot, verify from a terminal window that Edge Data Store service has stopped, using the following command:

 	  ```
 	  sudo systemctl stop osisoft.edgedatastore